-Canon 5DS R versus Pentax 645D
+Canon 5DS R vs Pentax 645D

 The Canon EOS 5DS R and the Pentax 645D are two professional cameras that were announced, respectively, in February 2015 and March 2010.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and a medium format sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Pentax provides 39.5 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and a medium format (645D) sensor.
+The Canon has a resolution of 50.3 megapixels, whereas the Pentax provides 39.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645D is somewhat larger (4 percent) than the Canon 5DS R. Moreover, the 645D is substantially heavier (59 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 5DS R»||152 mm||116 mm||76 mm||930 g||700||Y||Feb 2015||3,699||Canon 5DS R|